Parsimonious Compactly Supported Covariance Models in the Gauss Hypergeometric Class: Identifiability

 In the following we review two important examples:

 \begin{enumerate} \item \textbf{The Mat{\'e}rn (${\cal MT}$) family}

 The Matérn model is a two-parameter globally supported correlation function defined as \citep{Matern}:

 where ${\cal K}_{\nu}$ is the modified Bessel function of the second kind of order $\nu$ \citep[][9.6.22]{Abramowitz-Stegun:1965}.
-The associated spectral density, $\widehat{{\cal MT}}_{\alpha,\nu}$, is given by
+The associated spectral density, $\widehat{{\cal MT}}_{a,\nu}$, is given by

-Arguments in \cite{stein-book} show that ${\cal MT}_{\nu,\alpha}$ belongs to $\Phi_{\infty}$ when both the smoothness parameter $\nu$ and the scale parameter $\alpha$ are strictly positive.
+Arguments in \cite{stein-book} show that ${\cal MT}_{\nu,a}$ belongs to $\Phi_{\infty}$ when both the smoothness parameter $\nu$ and the scale parameter $a$ are strictly positive.

-The importance of the Matérn model lies in the parameter $\nu$, which controls the differentiability (in the mean square sense) of the associated Gaussian RF.
-Specifically, for any integer $l=0,1,\ldots$, a Gaussian RF with a Matérn covariance function is $l$-times mean square differentiable, in any direction, if and only if $\nu > l$.
-When $\nu = l + 1/2$, the Matérn covariance function simplifies into the product of an exponential covariance and a polynomial of order $l$, given by:
+A key feature of the Matérn model is the smoothness parameter $\nu$, which determines the mean-square differentiability of the sample paths of the associated Gaussian RF.
+In particular, for any integer $m=0,1,\ldots$, the sample paths are $m$-times mean-square differentiable (in any direction) if and only if $\nu>m$.
+In the special case $\nu = m + \tfrac{1}{2}$, the correlation function reduces to an exponential term multiplied by a polynomial of degree $m$.

 \item \textbf{The Generalized Wendland (${\cal GW}$) family}